Azure/azure-sdk-for-js/documentation/using-azure-identity.md

 ### UsernamePasswordCredential

-The `UsernamePasswordCredential` follows the [resource owner password credentials flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth-ropc) to authenticate public or confidential clients.
+The `UsernamePasswordCredential` follows the [resource owner password credential flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth-ropc) to authenticate public or confidential clients.
 To use this credential, you will need the `tenantId` and `clientId` of your app and a `username` and